silvioborges/2017UP-Mapreduce-Java-pig/entregas/GilmarAraujo-CristianoFontana/Projeto/Readme.md

 #### O exemplo a seguir foi executado em uma VM Cloudera, carregando arquivos .txt de livros extraidos de paginas html no Hadoop Distributed File System (HDFS).
 Usando linguagem scala no Apache Spark.

-### Some examples in terms of use Apache Spark with Scala language
 </br>
 <p align="justify">
 First of all, you should download of Cloudera VM.
 After that, you have  to put your files (txt) into the Hadoop Distributed File System (HDFS).